-- They neglect other activities and constantly text friends or check for incoming texts.
+- Our teens neglect other activities and constantly text friends or check for incoming texts.

-- They start changing diet and have a significant weight change
+- Children start changing diet and have a significant weight change

 - They lose the ability to think rationally and use a cell phone while driving or crossing the street.

 - If you notice a remarkable change in sleeping patterns.

 - They have frequent mood swings and remain depressed or irritated.